As of June 18th, 2021 the following guideline regarding mask wearing has been implemented at Loomis First United Methodist Church:

 The Leadership Council has approved opening the sanctuary for Sunday worship starting May 16, 2021.
 The intent is to continue helping the congregation be safe at church so everything will not be done just the same as it was before the pandemic.
 The Leadership Council has approved a reopening plan and a team is at work preparing for the opening.
 Expect some differences that will help create a safe environment.
 Here is a list of some of what you can expect:

-- Only one service at 9:00am (The service will be recorded and live-streamed for those that want to participate from home.)
+- Only one service at 9:00 am.
+Please note: On November 7th the service start time will change to 9:30 am.
+(The service will be recorded and live-streamed for those that want to participate from home.)

 - Wearing facemasks expected.